On the Semicontinuity of Functionals on Function Spaces: Proof of Theorem and Further Applications

 for every sequence $v_k$ in $\Conv_{\MA}\finite$ that $\tau^*$-converges to $v$. \end{teo}

-We remark that instead of Monge--Ampère measures also mixed Monge--Ampère measures and, in particular, Hessian measures can be used here.
-Such measures also appear in the characterization of continuous valuations \cite{Colesanti-Ludwig-Mussnig-7}.
+We remark that instead of Monge--Ampère measures mixed Monge--Ampère measures and, in particular, Hessian measures can be used here.
+Such measures also appear in the characterization of continuous valuations on convex functions \cite{Colesanti-Ludwig-Mussnig-7}.

 \goodbreak